Talk to Your Guide: (605) 252-9100

 Mount Rushmore National Memorial

-Mount Rushmore deserves more than a parking lot photo.
-We take time to explore the grounds, visit the Sculptor’s Studio and Lincoln Borglum Visitor Center, and walk a portion of the Presidential Trail if you choose.
-The goal is to understand what you’re seeing, how the memorial was created, and why it is viewed so differently depending on who is telling the story.
-With the right pacing, the experience becomes deeper, quieter, and far more memorable.
+Mount Rushmore deserves more than a quick photo from the parking lot.
+We take time to explore the grounds, visit the Sculptor’s Studio and Lincoln Borglum Visitor Center, and walk part of the Presidential Trail if you’d like.

 mount rushmore national memorial